iBTC Network (IBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iBTC Network Historical Price

-According to the latest data gathered on iBTC Network live price page, the current price of iBTC Network is 96,046USD.
-The circulating supply of iBTC Network(IBTC) is 35.58 IBTC , giving it a market capitalization of $3.42M.
+According to the latest data gathered on iBTC Network live price page, the current price of iBTC Network is 99,057USD.
+The circulating supply of iBTC Network(IBTC) is 35.58 IBTC , giving it a market capitalization of $3.53M.

 The iBTC Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.